 Engaging a child’s attention, concentration, and imagination for thirty minutes can be mighty challenging!
 Even though they are excited by the piano and the idea of making music, their age makes it hard for most of them to stay focused.

-Before you start a lesson, check that the child is sitting at the right height at the piano and that they can look at music without straining their neck.
+Before you start a lesson, check that the child is sitting at the right height at the piano and can look at music without straining their neck.
 This is easier to accomplish on an upright piano than a grand, as grand pianos have much higher music stands.
 Working at a grand and always having to hold the music lower than the music stand to make looking at the notes easier can be challenging at times.
 It’s also really good to have a small stool for little children to rest their feet on.
 Dangling feet result in lots of leg swinging and fidgeting.

 Once they are sitting comfortably, there is a higher chance that they will stay focused and engaged.
 Having difficulty seeing the music or being uncomfortable will impede their ability to focus.